MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 == Testing

-Testing is done using an iPhone 12 mini and an iPhone 15 Pro both using the current iOS version 18.4.1.
+Testing is done using an iPhone 12 mini and an iPhone 15 Pro both using the current #gls("ios") version 18.4.1.
 It is tested in various scenarios, which are defined below.

 === Places